Patronage That Pays

 What sets Capital Farm Credit's cooperative returns program apart?

 We’re one of few Farm Credit Associations that allocates nearly all of our earnings to members.
-Since 2006, the total cooperative return represents roughly 95% of the earnings during this period.
-Regulations prevent allocating 100 percent of earnings, but by and large, we distribute almost all of our member-sourced income in cooperative returns.
+Since 2006, the total cooperative return represents roughly 90% of the earnings during this period.
+Allocating equity with the intent to retire it at a future date allows the cooperative to return earnings to our members at this level.

-Based on our solid financial results in 2023, our board of directors approved a record $243.5 million in cooperative returns to our members.
-We distributed $118.8 million in cash this spring and have set aside an additional $124.7 million in allocated equities for our members until it is eligible for disbursement.
+Based on our solid financial results in 2024, our board of directors approved a total of $189.6 million in cooperative returns to our members.
+We distributed $111.5 million in cash this spring and set aside an additional $78.1 million in allocated equities for members until it is eligible for disbursement.

-Cooperatives are formed by their members to offer services that benefit or enhance their operations.
-As an extension of their operation, Capital Farm Credit puts the resources our members give us — their capital, which is their member stock, plus the interest they pay on their loans — to use for their benefit.
+Cooperatives are formed by members to offer services that benefit or enhance their operations.
+As an extension of their operation, Capital Farm Credit puts the resources our members give us — their capital to use for their benefit.
 We return some of that capital in a cash distribution each year, and allocate some as non-qualified equities to retain for a period of time to capitalize the association.
 As a healthy cooperative grows, it generates new capital and is able to retire older capital from previous years.

 Not every cooperative allocates its earnings.
 If earnings aren’t allocated, then a cooperative can use that capital, and never rightfully return it to the patron who contributed to those earnings.
 We believe customers shouldn’t have to capitalize the association after they cease to be members.
 That’s why we retire allocated equities as we are able, and distribute to members in cash.